rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/354_view-deployment-logs.md

 To view build logs of a build:

-1. In rhe rapyuta.io console, on the left navigation bar, click **Development>Builds**.
+1. In the rapyuta.io console, on the left navigation bar, click **Development>Builds**.

 2. Select a build from the build list page.
 Click **SHOW MORE** and go to **Build history** tab.